sahinakkaya/travel_diary/README.md

 ### Build instructions
-In order to build
+In order to build and run

-`docker-compose up`
+`docker-compose up -d --build`

 Since it creates a fresh database, you need to apply migrations and create a superuser to use the API properly: